 TGbe editor: Please update the contents of this subclause as shown below:

-[8252]Move the following content from subclause AA.1 as the first paragraph of this subclause:
+[8252]Move the following content from subclause AA.1 as the first paragraph of this (AA.2) subclause and apply changes as shown below:

-[8252]The examples provide guidance on how an AP might organize the advertisement of nontransmitted BSSID profiles in its Beacon frames if it cannot fit all the profiles in a single Beacon frame (i.e., partial list of profiles) it is advertising.
-By having the DTIM interval for a nontransmitted BSSID a multiple of the profile periodicity, the profile for that BSSID would always appear in its DTIM beacon.
-This helps an associated non-AP STA save power as it is able to receive any updates to the profile when it wakes to receive the DTIM beacon.
+[8252]The examples provide guidance on how an AP might organize the inclusion of nontransmitted BSSID profiles in its Beacon frames if it cannot fit all the profiles in a single Beacon frame (i.e., the AP advertises partial list of profiles).
+By selecting the DTIM interval for a nontransmitted BSSID as a multiple of the profile periodicity, the profile for that BSSID would always appear in its DTIM beacon.
+This helps an associated non-AP STA save power by not having to wake-up, from doze state, for listening to beacons other than the DTIM beacon to receive any updates to its associated profile.

 AA.3 Example illustrating the relationship between multi-link operation and multiple BSSID set or co-hosted BSSID set